microsoft/lisa/docs/write_test/write_case.md

 There are two kinds of error messages in LISA.
 The first is an error message, and it does not fail.
 It will be printed as stderr and will be more obvious when the test case fails.
 The second is a one-line message in the failed test case.
-This section applies to two of them, but the second one is more important because we want it to be the only information that helps understand the failed test case.
+This section applies to both, but the second one is more important because we want it to be the only information that helps understand the failed test case.

 In LISA, failed, skipped, and some passed test cases have a message.
-It specifies the reason the test case failed or skipped.
+It specifies the reason why the test case failed or skipped.
 Through this message, the user can understand what will happen and can act.
 Therefore, this message should be as helpful as possible.

 The error message should include what happened and how to resolve it.
 It may not be easy to provide all the information for the first time, but guesswork is also